Last Update: 01 May 2021

-Achilles was a child of Thetis, one of the Nereids in Greek mythology, and Peleus, the King of Fthia in Thessaly.
+Achilles was a child of Thetis, one of the Nereids in Greek mythology, and Peleus, king of Fthia in Thessaly.

-So the couple married on Mount Pelion and the gods celebrated the wedding with great splendor.
+Thus the couple married at Mount Pelion and the gods celebrated the wedding with great splendor.

-The origin of the name "Achilles" derives from this story (A-Hilla = one who has no lips)
+The origin of the name "Achilles" is derived from this story (A-Hilla = one who has no lips).